Home > RESTORE Engine Restorer > Instructions

 DO: Check that RESTORE is the right treatment for your engine problem.
 See our guide.
 Call us if in doubt.

-DON'T: Use RESTORE with vegetable based oils, castor oil or oils containing plant esters, such as Castrol Magnatec or racing formulas (Silkolene 'R' etc.) Ester oils work by imparting a positive charge to both metal surfaces to reduce friction, but this just slows RESTORE down, making it harder for the CSL particles to adhere to the worn metal.
+DON'T: Use RESTORE with vegetable based oils, castor oil or ester based oils, such as motor sports or racing formulas (Silkolene 'R' etc.) Ester oils work by imparting a positive charge to both metal surfaces to reduce friction, but this just slows RESTORE down, making it harder for the CSL particles to adhere to the worn metal.
+Allow extra time to complete the repair process if the engine oil you are using contains esters as a small proportion of their formula (e.g. Castrol Magnatec).

 DON'T: Use RESTORE with other friction-reducing additives such as Slick 50, Prolong, Activ8, Motorup, STP and Wynn’s friction-reducers or Stop Smoke, PTFE, Teflon, chlorinated paraffin, Molyslip, ceramic substances etc.